Department of Geosciences

 GEO 371 Global Geophysics (also PHY 371) Fall STN

 This course serves as an introduction to the processes that govern the distribution of different rocks and minerals in the Earth.
 Students learn to make observations from the microscopic to continental scale and relate these to theoretical and empirical thermodynamics.
 The goal is to understand the chemical, structural, and thermal influences on rock and mineral formation and how this in turn influences the plate tectonic evolution of our planet.
-This course has two lectures and one lab.
-Prerequisite: GEO 203.
+This course has two lectures, one lab and a required Spring Break fieldtrip.
+Prerequisite: One introductory GEO course and GEO 378.
 B. Schoene

 The nature and origin of the deformed rocks composing the crust of Earth considered at scales ranging from atomic to continental.
 Tectonics and regional geology of North America.
-Two lectures, one three-hour laboratory.
-A. Maloof, B. Schoene
+Two lectures, one lab and a required Fall Break fieldtrip.
+B. Schoene

 GEO 374 Planetary Systems: Their Diversity and Evolution (also AST 374) Spring STN